 - Experience day – this is DHL’s version of an assessment centre.
-Throughout the day, you’ll undertake a face-to-face interview, site tour, group exercise and individual presentation.
+Depending on the format of the day, this could include an interview, site tour, group exercise and presentation.

 Amy Ward, graduate talent manager at DHL, has given us some advice on how you can prepare and perform in a way that puts your strengths on show.

 DHL's Amy expects candidates to know the three ‘supply chain essentials’, so it’s a good idea to become familiar with them before you begin the recruitment process with DHL.
 Using them to inform your approach, and showing that you’re aware of what they are, will demonstrate that you’re a good match for the company.